badal8381/spokentutorial/README.md

 # SpokenTutorial

-This is a python and django based web application.
+This is a Python and Django based web application.